 - For private, recreational use, TWENTY FOUR (24) CONSECUTIVE MONTHS, except for the items covered in points (2) to (5) below; and for commercial use TWELVE (12) CONSECUTIVE MONTHS, except for the items covered in points (2) to (5) below. - A Roadster is used commercially when it is used in connection with any work or employment that generates income during any part of the warranty period.
-A Roadster is also used commercially when, at any point during the warranty period, it is licensed for commercial use. - 2.
+A Roadster is also used commercially when, at any point during the warranty period, it is licensed for commercial use.
+This is a minimal warranty period which can be extended by any applicable warranty promotional program, as the case may be - 2.
 For the battery, SIX (6) CONSECUTIVE MONTHS. - 3.
-For the tires, 6 CONSECUTIVE MONTHS or until tires are worn to the last three thirty-seconds of an inch (3/32 ") (2.38 millimeters) for the front tires and the last five thirty-seconds of an inch (5/32 ") (3.97 millimeters) for the rear tire, whichever occurs first. - For Roadsters sold to residents of the United States, FIVE (5) YEARS or THIRTY THOUSAND (30 000) KILOMETERS (18,641 MILES), whichever occurs first, on the emission related components included in the chart below.
+For the tires, 6 CONSECUTIVE MONTHS or until tires are worn to the last three thirty-seconds of an inch (3/32 ") (2.38 millimeters) for the front tires and the last five thirty-seconds of an inch (5/32 ") (3.97 millimeters) for the rear tire, whichever occurs first. - 4.
+For emission-related components; please also refer to the US EPA EMISSIONS PERFORMANCE WARRANTY contained herein.